Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Folic acid – 400mcg with breakfast.

-– Vitamin D daily from sunlight (between 10am and 2pm for 15-30 minutes), or D3 supplements – 10,000 IU a day with breakfast (must be taken with magnesium as vitamin D3 leads to magnesium deficiency).
+– Vitamin D daily from sunlight (between 10 am and 2 pm for 15-30 minutes), or D3 supplements – 10,000 IU a day with breakfast (must be taken with magnesium as vitamin D3 leads to magnesium deficiency).
+Some men start taking 5000 IU Vitamin D3 every morning because they suspect they had low testosterone levels (low Vitamin D levels lead to low testosterone levels).
+What they didn’t realize was that taking a Vitamin D3 supplements in the morning also helped them get better sleep at night.

 – Vitamin B3 (niacin) – not more than 500mg daily with breakfast only.

 – A good quality multivitamin-mineral formula, high in B-complex vitamins, and containing also zinc: 1-2 tablets after breakfast.
-Please do not buy cheap formulas as their potency is very low and they contain only short list of inorganic ingredients.
-It must be a good quality formula such as Healthy Mega (HealthAid) which is an excellent multi-vitamin and mineral formula fortified with alfalfa powder, lipase, rutin, citrus bioflavonoids, bromelain, lutein, PABA, lycopene and many other super nutrients.
+Please do not buy cheap formulas as their potency is very low and they contain an only a short list of inorganic ingredients.
 Take no more than 1 or 2 tablets, preferably with meals.
 If your diet is very healthy and you stay away from refined foods, sugar and stimulants then take only 1 after breakfast.

 – Chlorella tablets (500mg) – 5-7 tablets 30 minutes before breakfast starting with 3 tablets and increasing by 1 every weak until 7 tablets.